dhocker/athomedmx/README.md

 ### RunAt
 The RunAt statement is designed for running a lighting program on a daily basis.
 This is the kind of thing that you would do for a holiday lighting program.
 The RunAt statement allows you to specify a time of day when the program is to run and a duration of time for it to run.
+There can only be one RunAt statement in a script.

     runat hh:mm hh:mm